Overactive Bladder Treatment in North New Jersey

 Sometimes known as an overactive bladder, urge incontinence has the potential to completely disrupt a person’s life.
-The frequent need to urinate, sometimes at inopportune moments, can lead to a loss of confidence, sleep and even intimacy with a partner.
+The frequent need to urinate, sometimes at inopportune moments, can lead to a loss of confidence, sleep, and even intimacy with a partner.
 An overactive bladder becomes categorized as urge incontinence when this issue causes a person to involuntarily leak urine.
 Dr. Ghomi is a board-certified and fellowship-trained gynecologist with extensive experience diagnosing and treating patients for urinary incontinence.
-Call (716) 862-1965 to schedule an appointment at our office in Wayne, NJ today!
+Call (862) 657-3150 to schedule an appointment at our urogynecology office in North Jersey today!

 Some people find that they may need to urinate more frequently due to factors such as drinking too much water or consuming a diuretic like coffee.
 These issues may temporarily lead to more frequent urination, but a person who has true symptoms of urge incontinence will feel the following signs on a consistent basis: